Painting by Wayne Thiebaud showing artworks by notable artists on a display rack

 Robert H. Beadle

-Christine & Pierre Lamond
+Christine and Pierre Lamond

 Jeffrey and Vivian Saper